 The following pages describe various ways of transforming data from one coordinate system to another, specifically from OSGB 36 to WGS 84.

 This is not an exhaustive description; however it covers the main systems used at EDINA (except Cadcorp).
-There are a lot of very good references available ranging from simple explanations of projections and coordinate systems to quite detailed but readable descriptions [2,3].
+There are a lot of very good references available - see our References section below.

 The following are used as interchangeable terms, although in reality they may mean slightly different things:

 The most common situation that this applies to is either:

 a.
 Transforming from WGS84 to OSGB36 – for example when collecting data with a GPS (or mobile phone) and you get tracks and points in WGS84 but you want to display them on an Ordnance Survey map in OSGB36.

 b.
 Transforming from OSGB36 to WGS84 – for instance if you want to display OS MasterMap®data in Google Earth in KML format you will need to convert to WGS 84 as KML uses WGS 84 by definition.

 The Ordnance Survey have provided guidance on how to convert between OSGB 36 and WGS84 contained in this Ordnance Survey document on coordinate tools.
 It recommends two approaches.

 1) Where accuracy is not essential, a 7-parameter Helmert transformation can be used that is accurate to +/- 5 metres using the following parameters to go from WGS84 to OSGB36:

 2) Where accuracy is important the National Grid Transformation, OSTN02 should be used.
 It has an accuracy level of less than a metre (consistent with the accuracy of the original data).